 Local measurements.
 Local measurements of the atmospheric abundance of ozone are those that require air to be drawn directly into an instrument.
-Once inside an instrument's detection chamber, the amount of ozone is determined by measuring the absorption of ultraviolet (UV) light or by the electrical current or light produced in a chemical reaction involving ozone.
-The last approach is used in "ozonesondes" that are lightweight, ozone-measuring modules suitable for launching on small balloons.
+Once inside an instrument's detection chamber, the amount of ozone is determined by measuring the absorption of ultraviolet (UV) radiation or by the electrical current or light produced in a chemical reaction involving ozone.
+The latter approach is used in "ozonesondes", which are lightweight, ozone-measuring modules suitable for launching on small balloons.
 The balloons ascend up to altitudes of about 32 to 35 kilometers (km), high enough to measure ozone in the stratospheric ozone layer.
 Ozonesondes are launched regularly at many locations around the world.
 Local ozone-measuring instruments using optical or chemical detection schemes are also used on research aircraft to measure the distribution of ozone in the troposphere and lower stratosphere (up to altitudes of about 20 km).
 High-altitude research aircraft can reach the ozone layer at most locations over the globe and can reach furthest into the layer at high latitudes.
 Ozone measurements are also being made routinely on some commercial aircraft flights.
+Local measurements of the abundance of ozone at the surface are obtained at many thousands of sites over the globe, which provide hourly data critical for assessing and improving air guality throughout the world.

 Remote measurements.
 Remote measurements of total ozone amounts and the altitude distributions of ozone are obtained by detecting ozone at large distances from the instrument.
 Most remote measurements of ozone rely on its unique absorption of UV radiation.
-Sources of UV radiation that can be used are the Sun, lasers, and starlight.
+Sources of UV radiation that can be used are sunlight (and reflected sunlight from the moon), lasers, and starlight.
 For example, satellite instruments use the absorption of solar UV radiation by the atmosphere or the absorption of sunlight scattered from the surface of Earth to measure ozone over nearly the entire globe on a daily basis.
 Lidar instruments, which measure backscattered laser light, are routinely deployed at ground sites and on research aircraft to detect ozone over a distance of many kilometers along the laser light path.
-A network of ground-based detectors measures
+A network of ground-based